-Your billing cycle is dependant on whether you’ve elected to be billed monthly or annually, based on your actual sign-up date.
+Your billing cycle depends on whether you’ve chosen to be billed monthly or annually, and recurs based on your sign-up date.

-note: For the latest list of plans and prices, head to our pricing page for details.
+For the list of plans, features and prices, head to our pricing page for details.

 An event is a unit of measurement that Raygun uses.
-This could be either an error instance, user session or trace.
+Depending on the product, this could be either an error instance, user session, or trace.
 Events are what the Raygun system processes on your behalf, making the data available to be viewed in your account.

 There are three event types that Raygun bills on: